HomeTechnologyVarious Types of Identity Theft and How They Can be Prevented?

 Financial Identity Theft

 The banking sector is the most targeted industry when it comes to identity theft.
-According to research, in 2020, 47% of the US population became the victims of financial crimes linked with identity theft.
+According to research, in 2020, 47% of the US population became the victims of financial reports crimes linked with identity theft.

 This doesn’t just affect the customers, but it also has adverse effects on the business.
 The use of credit cards belonging to another person in fraudulent activities results in the degradation of the banks’ value as well.